"Uh, seriously? The lights went out again! What the faack!"

 The man's hand rested on little Yan's head, holding her in place.

-She scrolled around until she found the search engine, her fingers tapping lightly in the air while she searched, her eyes settling on something promising.
+She scrolled around until she found the search engine, her fingers tapping lightly in the air, her eyes settling on something promising.

 "I think its this one?
 Look."

-He leaned over her shoulder, taking in the bits of information he could see.
-A map spread across the screen, tracing several routes with her ginger before settling on the shortest.
+He leaned over her shoulder, taking in the bits of information he could make out.
+A map spread across the screen while she traced several routes with her finger before finally settling on the shortest one.

 "Lets get going then."

-They walked in silence for who knew how long, their steps reverberating softly while little Yan hummed away, keeping her plushie clenched tightly in her arm.
+They walked in silence for who knew how long, their steps reverberating softly while little Jie hummed away, her plushie clenched tightly in one arm.

-Every now and then, a cruiser passed—its lights flickering.
-Yan would raise her head to look, only for the man to turn her gently away for being nosy but it did little to stop her from trying, huffing at each failed attempt.
+Every now and then, a cruiser passed with its lights flickering.
+Jie would lift her head to look, only for the man to gently turn her away for being nosy, though it did little to stop her from trying.
+She huffed each time she failed.

 "Should we really be walking that far?
 A cab would be better."

-His suggestion hung in the air, accepted only by the silence.
-They stopped at an intersection, and he pressed the pedestrian button, waiting for the light to change.
+His suggestion hung in the air, met only by silence.
+They stopped at an intersection and he pressed the pedestrian button, waiting for the light to change.

-Her eyes spotted a man standing on something, shouting away.
-She could barely understand him, yet the folks beneath him listened intently.
+Then, she spotted a man standing on something, shouting away.
+She could barely understand him, yet the people beneath him listened intently.

-Her eyes turned questioning the moment her head was guided away, and they crossed the street—only for a drop to fall on her feathers.
-She blinked and looked both ways instinctively at the sensation.
+Her eyes turned questioning the moment her head was guided away and they crossed the street—only for a raindrop to land on her feathers.
+She blinked and instinctively looked both ways at the sensation.

-A shiver ran through the soft feathers before sliding down her spine, shaking her little head to chase it off.
+A shiver ran through the her soft plumage and slid down her spine, making her shake her little head to chase it off.

-She lifted one hand over her head, grabbed a tuft, and pulled at it repeatedly as if that would wipe away the wetness and grime.
-After a few stubborn tugs, she flattened both tufts in triumph—satisfied with her work, only for it all to go to waste when a few more drops fell onto them.
+Lifting one hand over her head and grabbing a tuft, little Jie began tugging at it again and again, like that might've wipe away the wetness and grime.
+After a few stubborn pulls, she flattened both tufts in triumph, satisfied with her work—

-Valentina looked on in amusement, feeling a vibration on her wrist.
+Valentina looked on in amusement, then felt a vibration on her wrist.

 She lifted her hand, an address flashing across the screen the moment the display came to life.